DexterHuang/CyberCodeOnline/UpdateNote.md

 -   Updated leaderboard UI, making it clear which boards are game-play based which are contribution-based.
 -   Optimized leaderboard loading for all boards, allowing us to show 32 players per board instead of 16 previously for all boards
--   Optimized SLANC's backend logic
--   Now player who is muted or suspended cannot be tagged, to discourage trolls from getting attention
--   Other various chat server fixes and optimizations

 0.1814